By Jake Porway, Founder & Executive Director

 Yes, a lot has changed since that first event, but a lot has also stayed the same, unfortunately.
 Data science and AI are still largely wielded by big companies and governments who use it to accelerate their own goals, often to the detriment of society.
 The data that we thought we could use to better shape our understanding of our world is instead weaponized to distort reality to the point we can no longer have healthy discourse.
 And for all of the great gains made in using data science for social impact, the social sector still struggles with a lack of tech capacity, fractured and scarce funding resources, inability to match problems to solutions, and a slew of other points of friction that make balancing the scales feel too heavy to deal with.

 Looking back on the almost decade of our work, I find myself at a crossroads.
 On the one hand, DataKind has demonstrated that the social sector can benefit from data science and is now poised to tackle the deeper challenges that could lead to even larger scale use of data science for social impact.
 On the other hand, there is still a need for a vision of constructive AI that unites a fractured space, and a lot of work to be done in strengthening the data science and AI skills of the social sector writ large.
-I see an opportunity to use the experience I’ve gained in building DataKind to help the broader data for good field, and that is why I will step down as Executive Director of DataKind in Spring 2021.
+I see an opportunity to use the experience I’ve gained in building DataKind to help the broader data for good field, and that is why I will step down as Executive Director of DataKind in December 2020.
 I have been absolutely honored and humbled to serve as DataKind’s Founder and Executive Director through its formative years and am proud that we now have a strong executive team, a full staff, and funding to take the organization even further in providing data science innovation to the social sector.
 As I look out at the broader frontier of data science and AI for good, I see an opportunity to bring more institutions and people together to tackle large scale problems with this technology, I see chances to advance data science strategy across the social sector, and I see ways I can help support the future leaders of the data for good movement.

 So what’s next?
 We’ll be starting a search for a new Executive Director in the next few weeks, so if you or anyone you know has a passion for leading a global network of data scientists for the greater of good, do apply when the posting is up (until then, we welcome any suggestions or inquiries to our Chief of Staff, Sasha Ahuja).
 We’ll also be continuing our work here at DataKind on our latest strategy, Impact Practices, where we are working to build cross-sector solutions above and beyond our projects of the past.
 As for me, I will continue to support the transition in the most helpful ways possible and am in conversation about a number of fellowships with our close friends and supporters that would allow me to continue to advance the field of data science for social impact in 2021.